FaceLinkGen: Rethinking Identity Leakage in Privacy-Preserving Face Recognition with Identity Extraction: Methods

 Once $z_I'$ is extracted, the attack bypasses the need for pixel reconstruction by leveraging a diffusion-based generative model $g_{\mathrm{diff}}$.
 Rather than trying to find the original $z_N$, we substitute the missing information by sampling from the model's stochastic noise $\epsilon$:

 In this process, we do not attempt to recover the discarded original nuisance factor $z_N$.
 Instead, we extract the identity representation $z_I' = f_s(T)$ from the template and introduce a stochastic noise vector $\epsilon \sim \mathcal{N}(0, I)$ as a proxy for a newly sampled set of non-identity factors $z_N'$.
 This enables the model to bypass the ill-posed reconstruction of the original $z_N$ by providing the necessary information density to synthesize a realistic face $Y$ with the same identity but different attributes. ($z_N \not\approx z_N'$) Our formulation demonstrates that as long as the information quantity of $z_I$ persists in $T$, an attacker can recover $z_I'$ and combine it with a random $\epsilon$ to regenerate a high-fidelity, identity-consistent face.
-This structural vulnerability implies that visual distortion does not provide meaningful identity privacy, as the specific recovery of $z_N$ is not a prerequisite for a successful attack.
+This implies that, for frequency-domain PPFR methods, visual distortion of $z_N$ does not prevent identity extraction, as recovering $z_N$ is not a prerequisite for a successful attack.

 Note that our attack method is independent of the specific face recognition model employed by the PPFR server.
 We use ArcFace as the teacher and student network solely because it is a widely-adopted, publicly available facial embedding model, and its compatibility with the Arc2Face generative model simplifies our demonstration.
 Other embedding models like FaceNet \cite{schroff_facenet_2015} can also be used as long as there is a compatible generative model.
 The server's actual recognition backbone could be any commercial or proprietary model.
-Our attack only requires that the protected template retains identity-discriminative features that are learnably aligned with some facial embedding space accessible to the attacke, a condition implicitly assumed by any PPFR system that aims to preserve recognition utility.
+Our attack only requires that the protected template retains identity-discriminative features that are learnably aligned with some facial embedding space accessible to the attacker, a condition implicitly assumed by any PPFR system that aims to preserve recognition utility.